William-Yeh/docker-ansible/README.md

       --connection=local --sudo
 ```

-You may also work with `onbuild` series, which take care of many routine steps for you:
+You may also work with `onbuild` variants, which take care of many routine steps for you:

 ```dockerfile
 # Dockerfile